Ninjadini/Neuro/README.md

 ## [For AI coding assistants >](Docs/AI/neuro.md)

-[Docs/AI/](Docs/AI/) is a condensed Neuro reference written for coding agents — the whole API surface, the codegen rules and every diagnostic code in ~25KB, so the agent answers from that instead of reading the library source.
+[Docs/AI/](Docs/AI/) is a condensed Neuro reference written for coding agents — the whole API surface, the codegen rules and the gotchas in ~25KB, so the agent answers from that instead of reading the library source.
 It is plain markdown with no tool-specific format, so any assistant can use it.

 Point your tool at it: